What is Household Hazardous Waste & Why is it Important?

-- Optional: Juice of 1 large lemon or 20-30 drops of essential oil for fragrance
+- Optional: Juice of 1 large lemon or 20-30 drops of tea tree oil for fragrance and antibacterial properties

 - Mix vinegar, water, and fragrance option into a spray bottle and shake to mix.
 If your spray bottle holds less than 4 cups of volume, make sure to have equal parts of vinegar and water.

 - Spray your kitchen pail thoroughly and wipe completely dry with a cloth or paper towel.
 If using a paper towel, it can be placed into your kitchen pail for composting when finished.

 - To use as a disinfectant, spray your kitchen pail and leave for 5 minutes before wiping dry.

 Planning a camping trip soon?
 Switch to refillable propane tanks instead of single-use.

 In California alone, more than 4 million cylinders of propane tanks are used every year.
 To curb that number and make it safer for our workers at our Shoreway Environmental Center, consider opting for refillable propane tanks instead.